-A typical form of text manipulation is text reconstruction, with activities like computer-generated cloze passages, jumbled sentences, jumbled paragraphs, sequencing tasks, etc. In text reconstruction, the computer is programmed to permute text in some way, and the student has to restore it to its original form.
+A typical example is text reconstruction activities; i.e. computer-generated cloze passages, jumbled sentences, jumbled paragraphs, sequencing tasks, etc. In text reconstruction, the computer is programmed to permute text in some way and the student has to restore it to its original form.
 This approach is both economical and flexible because all one needs is a battery of programs that will perform the desired permutations, at which point one can simply supply additional texts according to student needs.

 Another example of text manipulation is concordancing.
-[Ed. note: see Tribble, p.
-10 for more on concordancing.]
 Concordancing is also economical in terms of time to implement because it requires only a program plus a text base, where the text base could be the concatenated sum (or subset, or superset) of all the texts used for text reconstruction.
-Because text reconstruction and concordance programs can easily feed off the same text base, they can be combined.
-For example, Tom Cobb at Sultan Qaboos University (SQU) uses concordances as a form of help in his HyperCard cloze programs - when students want to know more about the nature of a clozed out word, they can see a concordance of that word used elsewhere in the text base, but with the word itself masked.
+Because text reconstruction and concordance programs could easily feed off the same text base, they can be combined.
+For example Tom Cobb at SQU uses concordances as a form of help in his Hypercard cloze programs - when students want to know more about the nature of a clozed out word, they can see a concordance of that word used elsewhere in the text base, but with the word itself masked.
 Thus the computer is used to manipulate the central text base to provide both puzzle and tool functions.

 There is of course a price to pay for the economy and ease of maintenance of a text reconstruction system, and this is that students must always restore text to its original form.
-Detractors of text reconstruction often consider it unacceptable that alternate correct answers are not allowed; but in order to achieve this, one could no longer use the relatively simple text reconstruction program, but would have to turn to an authoring system and program the computer to anticipate a variety of alternate correct answers, fuzzy misspellings, and so on.
-Text reconstruction programs "know" only the word or letter that should go in a particular place, and so can provide feedback to the learner amounting to gradual revelation of the single correct answer.
-Again, this can be done with no effort on the part of developers beyond the original programming, whereas to work within an authoring system to second guess the learner's every move in designing an "intelligent" feedback system requires an inordinate investment in time both for original development and subsequent fine tuning.
-To compound the problem, an elaborately authored package may have a limited shelf-life - since the feedback is unique to a particular text, it can become obsolete when courses change.
-A text manipulation system, on the other hand, can be updated simply by changing texts.
-The text manipulation approach is obviously flexible and easily implemented, but is convenience its only benefit?
+Detractors of text reconstruction often consider it unacceptable that alternate correct answers are not allowed; but in order to achieve this, one could no longer use the relatively simple text reconstruction program, but would have to turn to an authoring system and program the computer to anticipate a of alternate correct answers, variety fuzzy misspellings, and so on.
+Text reconstruction programs 'know' only the word or letter that should go in a particular place, and so can provide feedback to the learner amounting to gradually revelation of the single correct answer.
+Again, this can be done with no effort on the part of developers beyond the original programming, whereas to work within an authoring system to second guess the learner's every move in designing an 'intelligent' feedback system requires an inordinate investment in time both for original development and subsequent fine tuning. То compound the problem, an elaborately authored package may have a limited shelf-life -- since the feedback is unique to a particular text, it can become obsolete when courses change.
+A text manipulation system on the other hand can be updated simply by changing texts.